LibCrowds/libcrowds/docs/development.md

 Subdomains are fine too, so you can still run your applications on different servers, for example, at http://pybossa.myapp.com and http://libcrowds.myapp.com.

+If you don't do this, the application will still run but as it will not be possible to fully render certain pages on the server, so you will see some strange behaviour to do with users appearing to not be signed in when the application first loads.